AmmarMian/qanat/docsrc/usage/running/container.rst

    qanat experiment run <experiment_name> [POSITIONAL ARGUMENTS] [OPTIONS] --container <container_path.sif> [--gpu True|False]

-This will automatically add a prefix to the command(s) executed that do the following:
+This will automatically add a prefix to the command(s) executed that will do the following:

 * precise that the command(s) should be executed inside the container precised by the path
 * bind the current working directory in the container and execute from there seamlessly